 Tinguely continues to be well-known and well-loved in Europe 23 years after his death in 1993.
 He is equally influential among artists in the United States, though he is less well-known by the general public.
 Yet his legacy can be seen in contemporary art being made throughout the world, and in the immediate North Carolina region.

 The Bechtler Museum of Modern Art is in a unique position to mount an exhibition of Tinguely’s work.
-The museum has three major sculptures in the collection, as well as numerous prints and drawings illustrating Tinguely’s process.
+In addition to loans from the Museum of Fine Arts Houston, the museum has three major sculptures in the collection, as well as 42 drawings and 23 prints illustrating Tinguely’s process.
 The Bechtler also benefits by its proximity to Tinguely’s last major commission, Cascade, located in the Carillon building on Trade and Church in uptown Charlotte.
 Finally, we have the personal connection of our founding patron, Andreas Bechtler and his father, Hans, who had close relationships with the artist and his circle.

 Jean Tinguely - Albatros